 Christy Saxton, Director of H3:

 Jaime Jenett, H3 Community Engagement Specialist:

 The Contra Costa Homeless Continuum of Care (CoC) is the planning body for Contra Costa County that coordinates housing and services funding for homeless families and individuals.
-The CoC coordinate applications and submits a single grant application to the U.S. Department of Housing and Urban Development annually to access federal resources to provide homeless services, housing and supportive housing.
-These efforts bring in approximately $15 million annually to predominantly support homeless housing as well as some services.
+The CoC coordinates applications and submits a single grant application to the U.S. Department of Housing and Urban Development annually to access federal resources to provide homeless services, housing and supportive housing.
+These efforts bring in approximately $15 million annually to support homeless housing and services.